JeanBilheux/neutronimaging_pages_ornl_gov_with_hugo/content/tutorial/notebooks/outliers_filtering_tool/_index.en.md

 Click the **Correct All Images...** button (bottom right) to correct all the data and create a new folder based on the **input folder name + _outlisers_corrected**.

+{{% notice info %}}
+If the output folder already exists, the current date and time will be prefixed to the folder name to make sure the previous folder is not replaced!
+{{% /notice %}}